Razat94/learnSEO/README.md

   Take it from a guy who's been frozen for 65 years; the only way to really be cool is to follow the rules.
   We all know what's right.
 We all know what's wrong.
-  Next time those black hat SEO turkeys try to convince you to something that you know is wrong, just think to yourself,
+  Next time any of those black hat SEO turkeys try to convince you to something that you know is wrong, just think to yourself,

   'What would Captain America do?'